-- 4.1 The agenda may contain:

-- Notice of meeting

-- Minutes of the previous meetings

-- Business arising out of previous meetings

-- Business which the Mayor wishes to have considered at that meeting without notice

-- Matters of which notice has been given

-- Committees' reports to Council referred to the meeting by the CEO

-- Officers' reports to Council referred to the meeting by the CEO - Councillor conduct breach investigation reports provided by the investigator - Deputations and delegations - Any other business Council determines by resolution be included in the agenda paper. - 4.2 Business not on the Agenda or not fairly arising from the Agenda shall not be considered at any Meeting unless permission for that purpose is given by Council at such meeting.
-Business must be in accordance with the adopted Terms of Reference/Charter for each Committee. - 4.3 The notice of the meeting and the agenda must be given to each councillor at least two days before the meeting, unless it is impracticable to give the notice before that time. - 4.4 The agenda for the local government must be made publicly available by 5pm on the business day after the notice of meeting is given to the councillors.
-Any related reports, including any summary investigation report for a conduct breach matter, for the local government meeting must also be included and available to the public when the agenda for the meeting is made publicly available, excluding confidential reports.
-If the related report is made available to Councillors during the period starting immediately after notice of the meeting is given and ending immediately before the meeting is held, then these reports must be made available to the public as soon as practicable after it is made available to the Councillors or committee members. - 4.5 Matters on the agenda that will require the meeting to be in a closed session will be clearly identified including the reasons why the session will be closed.
+- 4.1 The Agenda may contain: - Notice of meeting - Minutes of the previous meetings - Business arising out of previous meetings - Business which the Mayor wishes to have considered at that meeting without notice - Matters of which notice has been given - Committees' reports to Council referred to the meeting by the CEO - Officers' reports to Council referred to the meeting by the CEO - Deputations and delegations - Any other business Council determines by resolution be included in the agenda paper. - 4.2 Business not on the Agenda or not fairly arising from the Agenda shall not be considered at any Meeting unless permission for that purpose is given by Council at such meeting.
+Business must be in accordance with the adopted Terms of Reference for each Committee. - 4.3 The agenda for the local government must be made publicly available by 5pm on the business day after the notice of meeting is given to the councillors.
+The related reports for the local government meeting must also be included and available to the public excluding confidential reports.
+If the related report is made available to Councillors during the period starting immediately after notice of the meeting is given and ending immediately before the meeting is held, then these reports must be made available to the public as soon as practicable after it is made available to the Councillors. - 4.4 Matters on the agenda that will require the meeting to be in a closed session will be clearly identified including the reasons why the session will be closed.